vicjor/TDT4140-Eventify/README.md

 #### Online version
 Visit our website _https://eventifypu.com_
 To make an account, press the "Register" button in the navbar.
-See our gifs for how to join and create events, register credit cards and make connections with your friends.
+See our [gifs](https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/wikis/%23Vedlikeholdsplan/Brukermanual). for how to join and create events, register credit cards and make connections with your friends.

 #### Local version
 Some users might want to run our website on localhost.
-To run the project you need Python version 3.6 or newer and git installed.
+To run the project you need Python version 3.6 or newer, git and pip installed.

 To do so, follow these instructions:
 1. Clone our git repo in terminal